vinkla/wordplate/README.md

 add_filter('wp_mail_from', fn () => env('MAIL_FROM_ADDRESS', 'hello@example.com'));
 ```

-Then add the environment variables to you `.env` files:
+Then add the environment variables to your `.env` file:

 ```
 MAIL_FROM_ADDRESS=